dibahadie/dibahadie.github.io/_pages/about.md

 My academic pursuits reflect my fascination with cognitive and computational paradigms.
 Some of my key interests include:

-- Combining symbolic reasoning and deep learning to tackle challenges in Music Generation.
+- **Neuro-Symbolic AI**: Combining symbolic reasoning and deep learning architectures to bridge the gap between statistical learning and logical inference
-- Exploring innovative solutions for Automated Reasoning and Constraint Satisfaction Problems.
+- **System 2 Cognitive Modeling**: Developing computational frameworks that emulate deliberate, logical reasoning processes in artificial intelligence
-- Out-of-Distribution (OOD) Generalization and Open Set Recognition.
+- **AI for Music Generation**: Exploring novel approaches that integrate music theory with neural networks for creative composition

 ## Music and Creativity